davidsbatista/davidsbatista.net/_posts/2018-01-23-StanfordNER.md

 {% endhighlight %}

-This resulted in, overall, lower results than before, I suspected this was mainly due to the huge amount of feature generated by the `useSymTags` flag.
+This resulted in overall lower results than before, I suspected this was mainly due to the huge amount of features generated by the `useSymTags` flag, so I turned it off for the next experiment.

 #### __Experiment 4__